Itinerary: Ulaanbaatar, Kharkhorin, Middle Gobi Land, Gobi Desert, Ulaanbaatar

 DAY 1 (Saturday): ARRIVAL ULAANBAATAR

-Arrival in Ulaanbaatar, optional transfer to Hotel Bayangol****, check-in, Ulaanbaatar is a large city of pulsating commerce, noisy traffic and buzzing urban life and in between islands of serenity – quiet monastery courtyards and public squares with calming fountains.
+Arrival to Ulaanbaatar, optional transfer to Hotel Bayangol****, check-in.
+Ulaanbaatar is a large city of pulsating commerce, noisy traffic and buzzing urban life and in between islands of serenity – quiet monastery courtyards and public squares with calming fountains.
 During the afternoon sightseeing tour we see Genghis Khan Square at the heart of the city and the surrounding buildings: Parliament House, State Opera & Ballet Theatre, Cultural Palace and the House of City Council.
 Moreover, we visit the National Museum of Mongolian History, which features Mongolian history from pre-historic time to present days and the Gandan Monastery, the largest functioning Buddhist monastery in Mongolia.

 DAY 2 (Sunday): ULAANBAATAR-KHARKHORIN